bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	$this->form_validation->set_rules('email', 'Email', 'trim|required|valid_email');

-In the above example, we are "trimming" the fields, converting the password to MD5, and running the username through the "xss_clean" function, which removes malicious data.
+In the above example, we are "trimming" the fields, converting the password to MD5, and running the username through the `xss_clean()` method, which removes malicious data.

 **Any native PHP function that accepts one parameter can be used as a rule, like htmlspecialchars, trim, md5, etc.**

 .. note:: You will generally want to use the prepping functions
 	**after** the validation rules so if there is an error, the original data will be shown in the form.

 Re-populating the form
 ======================